 6. The aggregates coarser than 1.7mm IS sieve is then separated.

-7. The retained aggregates are then oven-dried at temperature 105 degree Celsius to 110 degree Celsius and finally weighed.
+7. The retained aggregates are then oven-dried at temperature 105 degrees Celsius to 110 degrees Celsius and finally weighed.

 8. The Los Angeles Abrasion Value is then calculated using the following formula:

 Abrasion value = ((A-B)/A) * 100

 B= weight in gm of the fraction of aggregate retained on 1.7mm sieve after oven-dried